oparvizi/Database-Language/SQLite.md

 ## Grouping data
    Group By – combine a set of rows into groups based on specified criteria.
 The GROUP BY clause helps you summarize data for reporting purposes.
+   Aggregate_function: MIN, MAX, SUM, COUNT, round or AVG

+    SELECT
+        column_1,
+        aggregate_function(column_2)
+    FROM
+        table
+    GROUP BY
+        column_1,
+        column_2;

    Having   – specify the conditions to filter the groups summarized by the GROUP BY clause.

+    SELECT
+        column_1,
+            column_2,
+        aggregate_function (column_3)
+    FROM
+        table
+    GROUP BY
+        column_1,
+            column_2
+    HAVING
+        search_condition;

 ## Set operators
    Union – combine result sets of multiple queries into a single result set.
 We also discuss the differences between UNION and UNION ALL clauses.

+    query_1
+    UNION [ALL]
+    query_2
+    UNION [ALL]
+    query_3
+    ...;

    Except – compare the result sets of two queries and returns distinct rows from the left query that are not output by the right query.

+    SELECT select_list1
+    FROM table1
+    EXCEPT
+    SELECT select_list2
+    FROM table2

    Intersect – compare the result sets of two queries and returns distinct rows that are output by both queries.

+    SELECT select_list1
+    FROM table1
+    INTERSECT
+    SELECT select_list2
+    FROM table2

 ## Subquery
    Subquery – introduce you to the SQLite subquery and correlated subquery.
+   A subquery is a SELECT statement nested in another statement.
+See the following statement.

+    SELECT column_1
+    FROM table_1
+    WHERE column_1 = (
+       SELECT column_1
+       FROM table_2
+    );
+   The following query is the outer query:

+    SELECT column_1
+      FROM table_1
+     WHERE colum_1 =
+   And the following query is the subquery.

+    (SELECT column_1
+      FROM table_2)

    Exists operator – test for the existence of rows returned by a subquery.

+    EXISTS(subquery)
+    NOT EXISTS (subquery)
    Case – add conditional logic to the query.
+   The CASE expression is similar to the IF-THEN-ELSE statement in other programming languages.

+    CASE case_expression
+         WHEN when_expression_1 THEN result_1
+         WHEN when_expression_2 THEN result_2
+         ...
+         [ ELSE result_else ]
+    END
 ## Changing data
    Insert – insert rows into a table
    Update – update existing rows in a table.